MicroEJ/docs/KernelDeveloperGuide/kf.rst

    is alive.

 ..
 [3]
-   The Kernel MUST track (native) resources that the Kernel granted access for the Feature.
+   The Kernel must track (native) resources that the Kernel granted access for the Feature.
 See Native resources control section.

 ..
 [4]